pivotal/docs-tap/spring-boot-conventions/reference/CONVENTIONS.hbs.md

 You can access the management context of a Spring Boot application by creating a service pointing to port `8081` and base path `/actuator`.

-> **Important:** To override the management port setting applied by this convention, see
+> **Important** To override the management port setting applied by this convention, see
 > [How to set a `JAVA_TOOL_OPTIONS` property for a workload](#set-java-tool-options) earlier in this
 > topic.
 > Any alternative methods for setting the management port are overwritten.